STAT545-UBC-hw-2018-19/hw07-CeciliaLe07/powers-master/README.md

 powers
 ======

 This is an R package that gives `sqrt()` friends by providing other power functions.
-Moreover, you this package allow you to perform a *boxcox* transformation to linear model fitted by `lm()`.
+Moreover, you this package allow you to know if it is a good idea to apply the *boxcox* transformation to linear your fitted models by `lm()` and do it.

 Installation
 ------------